surahman/FTeX/SQL/README.md

 | TransactedAt  | pgtype.Timestamptz | transacted_at | Numeric(18,2) | Last transactions UTC timestamp.                                                                                                                       |

 A compound primary key has been configured on the `tx_id`, `client_id`, and `currency` which will enforce uniqueness.
-Two additional indices have been created on the `client_id` and `tx_id` to support efficient record retrieval.
+Two additional indices have been created on the `transacted_at` and `tx_id` to support efficient record retrieval.

+The query for Fiat Transaction retrieval will use the `Currency`, `Year`, `Month`, and `Timezone`.
+The data returned by the query will be for all transactions for the specified currency during the year and month in the specific timezone.
+The returned records will be sorted by transaction timestamps and will leverage the index on the `transacted_at` column.
+Data page iteration will adopt the offset-limit method.
+The anticipated number of transactions per month is not expected to exceed 1000, and the performance impact is expected to be negligible.

 <br/>